ClutterDexGrasp: A Sim-to-Real System for General Dexterous Grasping in Cluttered Scenes: Method

 \subsection{Teacher Policy Learning in Simulation}

 To enable general, dynamic, and safe grasping behavior, we train a teacher policy in simulation using a three-stage curriculum learning strategy.
-This curriculum progressively increases task complexity to guide policy development: (1) grasping single objects to acquire foundational manipulation skills, (2) extending to cluttered environments to learn clutter-aware behaviors, and (3) fine-tuning with safety constraints to promote robust and safe execution during real-world deployment.
-The policy optimization leverages a novel geometry and spatial representation with privileged state information (Sec.\ref{sec:rep}).
-This representation encodes both object geometry and spatial relationships to enable strategic, collision-aware grasping.
+The first two curriculum progressively increases task complexity to guide policy development.
+The final stage fine-tunes the policy with safety constraints to promote robust and safe execution during real-world deployment.
+We implement three stages using a unified RL formulation with PPO~\citep{schulman2017proximal} and a novel geometry and spatial representation with privileged state information (Sec.\ref{sec:rep}).
+Following the objective in Eq.~\eqref{eq:objective}, policies $\pi^E(a|\obs): \obs \rightarrow \Pr(\mathcal{A})$ map privileged observations to actions.
 We detail each component below.